What do you think about when you hear that another kid is bullied at school? If you consider bullying normal, you need

 Ignore the Bully

 If you tried to stop a bully verbally, but it didn’t help, try ignoring them.
-Don’t show your real emotions even they say mean words.
+Don’t show your real emotions even if they say mean words.
 Show them that you don’t care, and they might leave you alone.

-Once a bully realizes they get no response from you, they can lose interest and stop harassing.
+Once a bully realizes they get no response from you, they can lose interest and stop harassing you.

 Respond With a Joke

 If you’re an easy-going person who enjoys laughing at anything, you can use a secret weapon against bullies.
 Anytime they try to offend you, laugh with them, or make a joke in response.

-This way, you’ll show bullies that you’re confident enough for standing up to bully.
+This way, you’ll show bullies that you’re confident enough to stand up to bullies.
 When they see that their bullying methods are ineffective, they will stop bothering you.

 Stay Among Friends

-As bullies prefer to offend socially isolated kids, sticking around friends can be a solution.
+As bullies prefer to offend socially isolated kids, sticking around with friends can be a solution.
 Avoid walking alone and choose to stay with others when you need to get from point A to point B.

 If you don’t have close friends, you can try befriending other kids who suffer from bullying.

 Be Active at Social Events

 It’s no secret that bullies choose bystanders as victims.
 If you are one, you need to work on improving your social skills.

 One of the ways to do it is to participate in various school activities.
-Taking part in school events will help you make new friends and show bullies that other kids stand up to bullying with you.
+Taking part in school events will help you make new friends and show bullies that other kids stand up to bullying you.

-What’s more, outside activities are proven way to release tension and learn to cooperate with peers.
+What’s more, outside activities are a proven way to release tension and learn to cooperate with peers.

 Avoid Places Where Bullies Hang Out